ankita7833/Sales-Performance-Forecasting/README.md

 ## Python & Data Science Internship Assessment

-This project performs an end-to-end analysis of the Superstore retail sales dataset.
+This project is based on the Superstore retail sales dataset.

+The main aim of this project is to understand the sales performance of the business, find useful patterns in the data, and build a basic model to predict monthly sales.

-## Project Objectives
+## Objectives

+The main objectives of this project are:

-- Clean and inspect the retail sales dataset
+- Load and understand the sales dataset
+- Check and clean the data
-- Handle missing values and duplicates
+- Handle missing values and duplicate records
+- Convert data into suitable formats
 - Perform exploratory data analysis
-- Analyze category-wise and region-wise sales
+- Study sales by month, category, and region
-- Identify top-selling products
+- Find the top-selling products
-- Generate statistical summaries
+- Calculate basic statistical values
-- Build and evaluate sales forecasting models
+- Build a sales forecasting model
+- Compare model predictions with actual sales
-- Provide actionable business recommendations
+- Give some business recommendations based on the analysis

-## Technologies Used
+## Tools Used

 - Python 3
 - Pandas